Chinese snap up used Rolexes, Birkins to satisfy luxury cravings amid slowdown

 Though handbags remain the top-selling category on luxury platforms like ZZER, Zhu said sales of watches and jewellery are also growing fast.

-While a nylon Prada Messenger or Fendi Baguette bag sells for 30 per cent-40 per cent less on resale platforms than in luxury boutiques, some products have seen the price gap widen further as more consigners rush to sell goods online.
+While a nylon Prada Messenger or Fendi Baguette bag sells for 30 per cent to 40 per cent less on resale platforms than in luxury boutiques, some products have seen the price gap widen further as more consigners rush to sell goods online.

 Veteran vintage seller, Ou Huimin, who opened her Ding Dang store in Guangzhou a decade ago and also sells country-wide via livestreams, said speculators in the market have sent prices for top-tier luxury goods soaring.